-THE TIPLINE IS STANDING BY New refinery opening upstream of Downtown?
+THE TIPLINE IS STANDING BY Snag photos of a new fruit-only restaurant opening near a Fresno slaughterhouse?
 If you’ve got news, or a hint of a story, Swamplot wants to hear about it!
 Send your tips, photos, short videos, and projects to Swamplot’s special email address, found here.
 And while you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up for our email list.

 CONTINUE READING THIS STORY